 The Berlin office, located in the heart of the capital’s political district, is currently the biggest national office of the ECFR.
-It is led by the two senior policy fellows Almut Möller and Josef Janning.
+It is led by the senior policy fellow Jana Puglierin.
 The work in the office is supported by the input and advice of its German council members as well as regular visits of the founding director Mark Leonard.

 The ECFR Berlin regularly organizes events focused on current events in European foreign policy.
 These can be public discussions and conferences as well as workshops and exclusive round tables for high-ranking German and European experts and government representatives.